-While Agile Development is becoming main stream there are still a lot of companies who still don’t use it.
-It is generally understood that agile teams produce high-quality software faster and better and at lower cost than what could done using traditional methodologies.
+While Agile Development is becoming mainstream there are still a lot of companies who still don’t use it.
+It is generally understood that agile teams produce high-quality software faster and better and at a lower cost than what could be done using traditional methodologies.
 However, changing to an agile paradigm can be a challenge.
 Agile is a journey and it may be an effort to get started but it is a matter of constant improvement and the journey never ends.

 What does agile development mean?

 Agile teams are generally self-organised and empowered to achieve business objectives without a project leader or managers guiding them.
 In addition, agile teams deliver fully functional software at frequent intervals which means there is a fast feedback loop.
 Agile reduces the risk of misunderstanding requirements with shorter feedback cycles.
 In this way, customers and users will be able to correct issues early and avoid challenges late in the process.

 When using agile development, frequent feedback from customer or users ensures that such things are found early.
 Frequent feedback loops also help the team to try out things and see what works.
 Issues are found earlier in the project which reduces overall project risk and stimulates innovation.
 Agile is not the same as traditional iterative development.
 While traditional development methodologies assume that requirements are defined at the beginning of the project agile focus is on learning what should be done.
 The philosophy is that it is not possible to truly know what works and therefore it must be tested.
 In a way, it can be seen as constant piloting and correcting using double loop learning in every step of the process.
 It reduces risks and costs from start to end.

 Scrum is the most used agile development method and there is substantial evidence that it works.
 Scrum was first mentioned in a landmark 1986 paper and was properly developed during the 1990s.
 The Agile paradigm was defined in the Agile Manifesto in 2001.

 How to start to use agile development?